 - There are plenty of places to get gas and food while traveling through Yellowstone.
 However, it’s smart to pack food and fill up on gas before entering the park so you can focus on the geysers rather than waiting in lines.

 - Entering Yellowstone costs $35 for a seven-day pass.
 If you are visiting multiple national parks within the year, I highly recommend purchasing the America the Beautiful Pass for $80.
 The America the Beautiful Pass covers the entry price to Yellowstone.

-1. Enjoy a Guided Tour from your car with GyPSy Guide
+1. Enjoy a Guided Tour from your car with Guide Along

 2. See a Sunrise in Yellowstone